 To be a transparent broker of services and empower action in the transformation process, IT should deliver comprehensive financial reporting along with detailed data that gives a full view of costs and usage.
 Data sharpens the details and illuminates where quality can be improved.

 Investigate Total Cost of Ownership and Whittle Down Technical Debt

 The anticipation of technical debt can be daunting to organizations that are still wading into transformation or are at a point in the middle of the process.
-However, a framework or common methodology offers a way to reduce errors and still deliver project phases on-time by creating a shared vision around value.
+However, a framework or common methodology offers a way to reduce errors and still deliver project phases on time by creating a shared vision around value.

 A total cost of ownership (TCO) takes into account a purchase price and the costs of the operation.
 It is ideal to find a product/service that delivers a low TCO over time; however, value can also be delivered through the product/service having a positive impact on the business’s ability to execute.
-Technical leaders can get more leaders on board by demonstrating the value that services and transformation initiatives are comparable to third-party providers, are delivered cost-effectively, and benefit teams within the organization.
+Technical leaders can get more leaders on board by demonstrating the value that services and transformation initiatives are comparable to third-party providers, are delivered cost-effectively, and benefits teams within the organization.

 The TBM framework identifies the following four techniques for delivering IT services cost-effectively:

 - Benchmark by industry peers and business unit;

 - Perform per-unit cost trending to ensure continuous cost improvement;

 - Measure and manage the cost of spare capacity, unused assets, and vendor spending; and